20+ Greetings In Spanish You Have To Know In 2025: Formal, Informal And Farewell Spanish Greetings

 If you want to learn more about besos and abrazos and other etiquettes when greeting people, check out this video:

-9. How to Say Farewell in Spanish
+9. How to say farewell in Spanish

 greetings in spanish time to say goodby on a wood